 Although fashion watches come at lower price points (by luxury standards that is), Layne says their trendy elements and jewellery-like design reduce their life span, versus classic timepieces from brands that specialise solely in timepieces.

 While it all comes down to personal preference and budget, Layne suggests investing in timepieces from brands like Cartier, Rolex, and Philippe Patek that retain more value.
-“It’s better to invest in a Chanel or Hermès bag than a watch [from those brands],” says Layne.
+“It’s better to invest in a Chanel or Hermès bag than a watch [from these brands],” says Layne.

 What Luxury Watch Brands Should You Invest In?